 Age-friendly Austin features an overview of the Age-friendly Austin Action Plan and includes an asset map of services and activities for older adults.

 Aging 2.0 Austin is part of a global network that supports innovators focused on the biggest challenges and opportunities in aging.

-The Aging Services Council of Central Texas is dedicated to making sure older adults and caregivers have the information and services they need to support themselves and family members as they age.
+Aging Services Council of Central Texas is a network of individuals and organizations who work together to ensure that older adults and caregivers have the information and services they need to support themselves and family members as they age.

 CaregiverU is a collaboration of 25 Central Texas non-profit agencies and community organizations working together to bring support and resources to families that are caring for an older loved one.

-The City of Austin Parks and Recreation Department Senior Programs encourage senior adults to maintain an active, healthy and independent lifestyle through recreational and educational programs and activities.
+City of Austin Parks and Recreation Department Senior Programs and Services encourage senior adults to maintain an active, healthy and independent lifestyle through recreational and educational programs and activities.

 Family Eldercare provides a broad range of services designed to prolong independent living and prevent abuse, neglect, self-neglect and exploitation, including in-home care and respite, guardianship, bill-payer services, consultations and service coordination.

-The Texas Veterans Portal is a resource for veterans, their families, and survivors to find and secure assistance, services, and benefits available from government agencies.
+Texas Veterans Portal is a resource for veterans, their families, and survivors to find and secure assistance, services and benefits available from government agencies.

 Medicare.gov is the official U.S. government site for Medicare.